-The Board believes that our executive compensation program provides our executive officers with a balanced compensation package that includes a reasonable base salary along with annual and long-term incentive compensation plans that are based on the Company's financial performance.
-For 2015, about 64 percent of our President and Chief Executive Officer's actual total direct compensation was performance-based, while the average for the other named executive officers was about 60 percent.
-"Performance-based" compensation includes non- equity incentive awards, option awards, and performance share unit awards.
+The Compensation Committee and the Board believe that our executive compensation program provides our executive officers with a balanced compensation package that includes a reasonable base salary along with annual and long-term incentive compensation plans that are based on the Company's financial performance.
+We believe the shareholder approval in 2016 further validates our executive compensation program.
+For 2016, about 68 percent of our President and Chief Executive Officer's actual total direct compensation was performance-based, while the average for the other named executive officers was about 60 percent.
+"Performance-based" compensation includes non-equity incentive awards, option awards, and performance share unit awards.

-2015 Performance
+2016 Performance